Power Inverter vs. Frequency Inverter

 What is a power inverter?

-Power inverter is a device that can convert DC (the battery and accumulator jar) into AC (normally the sinusoidal wave of 220V and 50Hz).
-It is composed of inverter bridge, control logic and filter circuit.
-In fact, it is a voltage inversion process with the adapter.
-The adapter converts the AC voltage of the mains power grid into a stable 12V DC output, while inverter converts the 12V DC voltage output by the adapter into high-frequency high-voltage AC.
+A power inverter is a device that can convert DC (the battery and accumulator jar) into AC (normally the sinusoidal wave of 220V and 50Hz).
+It is composed of an inverter bridge, control logic, and filter circuit.
+It is a voltage inversion process with the adapter.
+The adapter converts the AC voltage of the mains power grid into a stable 12V DC output, while the inverter converts the 12V DC voltage output by the adapter into high-frequency high-voltage AC.
 Now, the inverters generally use PWM pulse width modulation technology to obtain high-power, high-efficiency AC inverter output.

 With a power inverter, direct current (battery, switching power supply, fuel cell, etc.) can be converted into alternating current to provide stable and reliable power protection for electrical appliances, such as laptops, mobile phones, handheld PCs, digital cameras, and various instruments.
 Inverters can also be used with generators, which can effectively save fuel and reduce noise.
 The power inverter has a wide range of uses.
-It can be used in various vehicles, such as automobiles, ships and aircrafts.
+It can be used in various vehicles, such as automobiles, ships, and aircraft.
 In the field of solar and wind power generation, inverters play an irreplaceable role.
-It is also widely used in air conditioner, home cinema, electric grinding wheel, electric tools, sewing machine, DVD, VCD, computer, TV, washing machine, cooker hood, refrigerator, video recorder, massage device, fan and lighting device.
+It is also widely used in air conditioners, home cinemas, electric grinding wheels, electric tools, sewing machines, DVDs, VCDs, computers, TVs, washing machines, cooker hoods, refrigerators, video recorders, massage devices, fans, and lighting devices.

-Frequency inverter, also named as VFD, is a kind of power control equipment adopting frequency conversion technology and microelectronics technology to control AC motor by changing the motor power frequency.
-The frequency inverter is mainly composed of rectifier (from AC to DC), filter, inverter (from DC to AC), braking unit, driving unit, detecting unit and micro processing unit, etc. The frequency converter can adjust the output power’s voltage and frequency by controlling the on and off of the IGBT.
+A frequency inverter, also named VFD, is a kind of power control equipment adopting frequency conversion technology and microelectronics technology to control AC motors by changing the motor power frequency.
+The frequency inverter is mainly composed of a rectifier (from AC to DC), filter, inverter (from DC to AC), braking unit, driving unit, detecting unit processing unit, etc. The frequency converter can adjust the output power’s voltage and frequency by controlling the on and off of the IGBT.
 It can provide the required power voltage according to the motor demands to achieve the purpose of energy saving and speed regulation.
-In addition, the frequency inverter can also provide various protection functions, including the over-current protection, over-voltage protection, overload protection, etc. With the improvement of industrial automation degree, now the frequency inverter has been widely applied.
+In addition, the frequency inverter can also provide various protection functions, including over-current protection, over-voltage protection, overload protection, etc. With the improvement of industrial automation degree, now the frequency inverter has been widely applied.

 Frequency Inverter Working Principle